Bryanrd87/TycoonFactoryApp/README.md

 ## Future Improvements
 Implement a better user interface for the application.
 Implement a full persistence layer to make the application more robust.

-## Acknowledgments
-Thanks for the opportunity to work on this project.